ryuhokataoka/ryuhokataoka.github.io/_pages/cv.md

 Service and leadership
 ======
-* JpGU Space Weather and Space Climate session convener since 2015
+* JpGU SWSC session convener since 2015
 * ISSI workshop convener of auroral physics in 2018
 * PI of AuroraX project (2022-2027)
 * PI of AI emulator project (2024-2027)
+* PI of Mars camera project (2026-2030)